 A saltwater trolling motor battery has to perform under fairly tough conditions and so it is important to know what will keep your boat in a perfect condition.
-When we consider the important items for our boat, things like fire extinguishers, life jackets, trolling motors, outboard engines, depth finders, cheap spinning reels, and even rod holders come to mind.
+When we consider the important items for our boat, things like fire extinguishers, life jackets, trolling motors, outboard engines, depth finders, cheap spinning reels, using your local boat repair shop and even rod holders come to mind.
 But one of the less glamorous and yet most key parts of the boat is the battery.
 So, in this article, we will discuss the tips that will help you maintain your saltwater trolling motor battery.

 A good battery charger is a must if you own a saltwater trolling motor.
 Portable chargers are excellent but I recommend automatic charger like the ProMariner Multi 43008 Battery Charger.
 I mean one that shut down when the batteries are fully charged.
 A good charger that can recognize charge levels is worth the extra dollars.
 On board smart chargers, such as those offered by Minn Kota, are the best because they are less hassle and only require an extension cord.
 They are designed for marine battery charging and can charge all your batteries full, and then hold them for long periods of inactivity.